-This course will examine topics of central importance to contemporary Middle Eastern security.
-It will focus on security issues in at least one of the following: the Maghreb, Israel, the Northern Tier, and the Arabian Peninsula and the adjacent areas.
+This course examines topics of central importance to contemporary Middle Eastern security.
+It focuses on security issues in at least one of the following: the Maghreb, Israel, the Northern Tier, and the Arabian Peninsula and the adjacent areas.

 NS3400 GOVERNMENT AND POLITICS IN RUSSIA, EASTERN EUROPE, AND CENTRAL ASIA (4-0).